po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Let's initialize a new version-controlled project locally using `git init`.

-* Using `git init`is an alternative way to create a repo.
+* Using `git init`is an alternative way to create a repo and the results are similar to using `git clone`.
 However, unlike `git clone`, we start by creating a repo locally via the command line first.

 * Using `git init`also allows us to turn an existing project into a Git repository easily.